whispir/openapi/docs/Getting started/Domains-and-IP-addresses.md

 ## IP Range Allowlisting

-Allowlisting (historically referred to as [whitelisting](https://en.wikipedia.org/wiki/Whitelisting)) is a mechanism which grants certain applications or IP addresses access to your system.
+Allowlisting (formerly known as [whitelisting](https://en.wikipedia.org/wiki/Whitelisting)) is a mechanism which grants certain applications or IP addresses access to your system.

 Whispir's API is hosted via Amazon Web Services (AWS).
 If you wish to implement allowlisting, you will need to allowlist IP ranges belonging to AWS.